arviz-devs/preliz/docs/examples/cauchy_distribution.md

 In finance, the Cauchy distribution is used to model extreme events, such as stock market crashes, where the tails of the distribution are of particular interest.

-In Bayesian modeling, the Cauchy distribution has been [recommended](https://doi.org/10.1214/08-AOAS191) as a prior for logistic regression coefficients.

 ## Probability Density Function (PDF):

 ```{code-cell}